Welcome to the 2013 Fall

-ODFW needs the teeth from harvested black-tailed deer for use in population modeling efforts.
-(The deer’s age can be determined from the tooth.)
+Successful western Oregon deer hunters are asked to return deer teeth, which are used in population modeling efforts.
 See this flyer for directions on how to remove a tooth and return it with your name, address, date of kill, species killed, sex of animal, and wildlife management unit or hunt where harvested to: ODFW Wildlife Population Lab, 7118 NE Vandenberg Ave, Adair Village, OR 97330.
 Pre-paid, pre-addressed envelopes for teeth are available at ODFW offices and many license sales agents.
 Hunters that submit a tooth will receive a postcard from ODFW with information about their animal after about nine months.

 North Coast Watershed District (Saddle Mt., Wilson, western Trask, western Stott Mt., western Alsea, north Siuslaw wildlife management units)

 Nate Burman of Albany, Ore. was 14 years old when he took this deer during a youth hunt in the McKenzie Unit.